DFE-Digital/publish-teacher-training/guides/adr/0016-model-school-relationships-with-gias-backed-join-tables.md

 ## Context

+### How the current model evolved

 Publish has historically used the `Site` table as the backing model for provider and course school/location relationships.

-This is the wrong shape for the data.
+That was not wrong when it was introduced.
+At the time, Publish did not have an imported GIAS schools table to rely on.
+School and location data was added manually by providers, so `Site` was the place where those provider-entered locations were stored.

+That model became less appropriate once we introduced the GIAS import.

+### What the current model mixes together

 A school is an external organisation with authoritative data in GIAS.
 A provider-school or course-school entry is a relationship to that school.
 A study placement is a different concept again.
 The current model mixes these together by storing school-like records in `Site`, even when the school itself already exists in `GiasSchool`.

-This creates several problems.
+### Problems with keeping school relationships in `Site`

 `Site` duplicates school data instead of relating providers and courses to an authoritative `GiasSchool` record.
 When the GIAS source changes, copied `Site` records do not automatically reflect those changes, so school data can drift from its source.